 Unrelenting supply pressure is the most prominent factor driving the rising industrial vacancy rate in Las Vegas.
-About 14.7 million square feet of industrial space delivered in the past 12 months, an all-time high on an
+Approximately 14 million square feet delivered in 2024, 50% higher than the previous annual all-time high.
+The pace of completions has decelerated sharply since 24Q1, when over 5 million SF delivered, reverting closer to the historical quarterly average by the fourth quarter.

 The Las Vegas retail market is as competitive as it has been in nearly two decades for tenants seeking space.
 The availability rate is 5.4% and the vacancy rate is 5.1%, both 17-year lows, as demand has consistently nullified supply pressure.
 Leasing activity has decelerated from its peak in 2021, primarily due to the lack of available space that meets